-The application process for a PhD has some important – yet mysterious – steps that are often not spelled out anywhere on graduate school application instructions, leaving many applicants at a disadvantage.
+The application process for a PhD has some important – yet, mysterious – steps that are often not spelled out anywhere on graduate school application instructions, leaving many applicants at a disadvantage.
 One of these application steps is identifying and contacting faculty in the PhD department who could serve as your PhD advisor.
-This step is particularly important when applying to a competitve fully-funded PhD program.
+This step is particularly important when applying to a competitive, fully funded PhD program.

 Ideally, your advisor will also provide some minimal level of emotional support as you navigate the ups and downs of a PhD, including writer’s block, scathing feedback, dead-end experiments, ethics roadblocks and other challenges.
 Not everyone gets this level of support from their PhD advisor, but there are some ways to increase your chances of securing a great PhD advisor.
 One of these is outreach to potential advisors during the process of preparing your PhD applications.

-- Your desired PhD advisor may not be taking on new doctoral students the year you are planning to enter the program
+- Your desired PhD advisor may not be taking on new doctoral students the year you plan to enter the program.

 If the professor replies that they are considering taking on new PhD students, your next email should indicate an interest in speaking with her or him further.
 Request an opportunity for a brief phone call, and include 2-3 specific questions you have about the PhD program.
 These questions should serve the purpose of helping you learn more about the program and develop a strong application for the program if you ultimately choose to apply.
 For example, a good question would be: